 You can fight this epidemic by exercising with your children and minimizing fast food dinners and snacks.
-Stock the fridge with fruits and vegetables, and put beans, grains, cereals, low-fat dairy foods, lean meats, chicken, and fish on the family menu.
+Stock the fridge with fruits and vegetables, and put beans, grains, cereals, low-fat dairy foods, lean meats, chicken, and fish on the healthy family dinner menu.

 If your children have diabetes, ensure they get cholesterol and other blood fat tests, a yearly dilated eye exam, a foot exam to check circulation and nerves, a urine test to check kidney function, and regular dental checkups.
 They need to have their blood pressure checked regularly; if elevated, it should be treated.

-New drugs such as Actos (pioglitazone) and Avandia (rosiglitazone) lower insulin resistance.
+Researchers are developing innovative treatments that make diabetes easier to manage.
+Drugs such as Actos (pioglitazone) and Avandia (rosiglitazone) lower insulin resistance.
 Drugs like Starlix (nateglinide) and Prandin (repaglinide) help the pancreas make more insulin.
 "These are tremendous aids in treating type 2 diabetes," says Dr. Bell.

 For now, medications, regular checkups, nutrition, and exercise are the best ways to manage diabetes, and live a full life.